mparno/fenics-web/source/featured/2015/manifolds_in_fenics.rst

 families of finite elements), measures and variational forms may be defined as usual.
-For instance, here is a code snippet that solves an elliptic equation over a mesh of a Gray's Klein bottle, a non-orientable two-dimensional surface embedded in three dimensions.
+For instance, here is a code snippet that solves an elliptic equation over a mesh of a Gray's Klein bottle, a non-orientable two-dimensional surface immersed in three dimensions.

 .. code-block:: python